 You can measure the performance of your store by analyzing sales.
 But do you know how to measure your customer experience?

-Below mentioned are some metrics which will help you analyze and improve your customer experience:
+Below mentioned are some metrics which will help you analyze and improve your e-commerce customer service experience:

 1. Net Promoter Score (NPS)